python/cpython/Doc/using/cmdline.rst

    Print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
-When given twice (:option:`-vv`), print a message for each file that is checked for when searching for a module.
+When given twice (:option:`!-vv`), print a message for each file that is checked for when searching for a module.
 Also provides information on module cleanup at exit.
    See also :envvar:`PYTHONVERBOSE`.